Beyond 1914 - bringing The Book of Remembrance to life

 Members of the public will also be able to upload personal collections of letters, photographs, postcards, and diaries to the database entries.
 The extensive archives of the University, the Department of History, residential colleges and various alumni associations will also be gradually added to the database.

 Among the remarkable items that make up the University's archives and Rare Books Library are an album of postcards, images and clippings from the First World War in Western Europe belonging to Sir Samuel Barraclough, Professor of Engineering, assembled and annotated by an English aristocrat; and biographical sheets used to compile the Book of Remembrance entries, including for the University's only Victoria Cross winner, Percy Storkey.
 The Rare Books Library collection also includes an original copy of the ANZAC Book, compiled by soldiers serving in Gallipoli, belonging to official Australian war historian Dr CEW Bean.

 "Our archives are enormously significant, not just to the University's history, but to Australian history and how we remember the Anzacs," said Provost and Deputy Vice-Chancellor Professor Stephen Garton, who was chosen as a NSW Centenary of Anzac Ambassador for his distinguished body of research in 19th and 20th century Australian history.

 "University of Sydney students during the First World War came from diverse walks of life, as they do today, so this resource tells us a lot about what life in Australia was like at the time."

 Beyond 1914 makes all 2,036 of the book's records fully searchable, allowing researchers to sort the data by a range of criteria such as faculty, school, and movements after the war.

-The project also intends to geomap data in the book, showing researchers where members of the University community were educated, served and settled after the war.
+The project also geomaps data in the book, showing researchers where members of the University community were educated, served and settled after the war.

 "Geomapping the data gives us an interesting and often surprising picture of people's movements before, during and after the war," said Reference Archivist Nyree Morrison, who is leading the project with University Historian Dr Julia Horne and Professor Ian Johnson, from the Faculty of Arts and Social Sciences.